-Louder Than Milk's music is a blend of roots folk, country and blues.
-We have been playing together since 2015.
+Louder Than Milk's music is a blend of roots folk, country and blues and been playing together since 2015.
 Damn, if only we had practiced every day, we’d be tighter than a one-eyed cricket.

 The name Louder Than Milk came from John Loudermilk.
-A marvelous songwriter who wrote the classic Tobacco Road.
+A fine songwriter who wrote classics like Tobacco Road.
 We were working up his song Abeline and whether through fatigue or momentary inspiration the riff on his name stuck.
 About a year later after we played our first gig, sadly John Loudermilk passed away.

 There are three songwriters in the band, Jeff, Jay and Andy.
 Each of our songs go through the churn of ‘what about?’ and ‘what if?’ and happy accidents until we have something that cooks up nice.